legal resources necessary to hold negligent facilities accountable.

 The investigators interviewed the facility Director of Nursing who said, “No, I am not aware of the facility having any suspected or confirmed cases of scabies.
 I just started working here and have only been here for three days, but no one has shared with me that we have any scabies in the building.”

 Do you suspect that your loved one was abused or neglected while living at Integrity Healthcare of Columbia?
-If so, call the Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
+If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
 Our network of attorneys fights aggressively on behalf of Monroe County victims of mistreatment living in long-term facilities including nursing homes in Columbia.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our nursing home abuse attorneys can represent your loved one injured by the inappropriate actions of the facility and staff.
 Our law firm will work on your behalf to ensure your family receives sufficient financial compensation to recover your damages.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.